Watch Brendon Urie and Jimmy Fallon perform 'Under Pressure' | NME

 Since the coronavirus pandemic in the US has prevented an in-studio broadcast of The Tonight Show, Fallon has been presenting ten-minute episodes of the show from his home, called Jimmy Fallon: At Home Edition, featuring guests who, like him, are self-isolating.

-Recent appearances on Jimmy Fallon: At Home Edition have included Tones And I – who performed her most recent single ‘Bad Child’ – Chvrches, Miranda Lambert, Sting, Lady Antebellum and Mumford & Sons’ Marcus Mumford.
+Recent appearances on Jimmy Fallon: At Home Edition have included Australian singer Tones And I – who performed her most recent single ‘Bad Child’ – Chvrches, Miranda Lambert, Sting, Lady Antebellum and Mumford & Sons‘ Marcus Mumford.